-Zhou Zhang Amazon Economist Seattle, WA Email: zhou.zhang@gmail.com Zhou Zhang is an Economist at Amazon.
-She currently works on Amazon's Display Advertising program (branded ads on Amazon's home page) and their Sponsored Products program (the ads you see for specific products on the search page).
+Zhou Zhang Amazon Economist Seattle, WA Email: zhou.zhang@gmail.com Zhou Zhang is an Economist at Amazon where she works on their Display Advertising program (branded ads on Amazon's home page) and their Sponsored Products program (the ads you see for specific products on the search page).
 She graduated with a Ph.D. from the University of Virginia in May 2016.
 Her background is in Empirical IO, with a focus on airlines, specifically examining the role of gates in determining the competitiveness of airline markets.
-Before her doctorate Zhou studied Mathematics and Economics at Vanderbilt University and worked for two years as an Analyst at Wachovia Bank (now Wells Fargo).
+Before her doctorate, Zhou studied Mathematics and Economics at Vanderbilt University and worked for two years as an Analyst at Wachovia Bank (now Wells Fargo).
 She also spent ten months traveling around the world with her husband on their honeymoon.
+During the program year 2015-2016, Zhou won an Airport Cooperative Research Program Graduate Research Award on Public-Sector Aviation Issues, preparing research on "The Effects of Mergers and Divestitures on Airline Fares."